-What's your England team to face USA?
+Your England team to face USA in second group game

-World Cup 2022: Pick your England team for USA game
+World Cup 2022: Your England team to face USA in second group game

 Last updated on .From the section England